 Theorizing technology as an entity with agency, rather than an inanimate and passive player that acts only as a result to an input, may contribute to a dismantled hierarchy between man and machine.
 As such it has some striking similarities with new materialism.
-In my thesis these ideas, however, were not developed in an analysis of the structure of the actants involved in the network, to allude to Bruno Latour’s Actor-Network theory (Latour, 2007), but through the attempt to understand it from the point of the practice itself.
+In my thesis these ideas, however, were not developed in an analysis of the structure of the actants involved in the network, to allude to Bruno Latour’s actor–network theory (Latour, 2007), but through the attempt to understand it from the point of the practice itself.
 Hence, whereas new materialism in general, and vibrant materialism (Bennett, 2009) in particular, can be seen as a method (Apter et al., 2016, p.
 23), for me the artistic practice was the method.
-That difference is of particular interest in this context and my main motivation for leaning towards an understanding of materialism aligned with “old materialism”.
+That difference is of particular interest in this context and my main motivation for leaning towards an understanding of materialism aligned with ‘old materialism’.

-If then, the material aspect of music making is important in artistic research, how can this materiality be represented in the documentation of the practice?
+If, then, the material aspect of music making is important in artistic research, how can this materiality be represented in the documentation of the practice?
 Even with a narrowed down definition of materiality it is not self-evident what part of an artistic practice has significance as material.
 Furthermore, most kinds of musical representations, be it recordings or scores, bear with them some impression of materiality.
-To complicate matters even more, the experience of “playing” is not limited to professional music making but expands into a broad field of musical practices that have in common a material relationship to its making.
-This is beautifully summarized in Roland Barthes’s essay Musica Practica (Barthes, 1971) when he draws a line between the music one plays and the music one listens to.5 The experience of playing music, however, extends into the sphere of listening and, when listening to a performance of a piece one has once played, the materiality of the practice may be re-evoked.
+To complicate matters even more, the experience of ‘playing’ is not limited to professional music making but expands into a broad field of musical practices that have in common a material relationship to its making.
+This is beautifully summarised in Roland Barthes’s essay ‘Musica practica’ (Barthes, 1971) when he draws a line between the music one plays and the music one listens to.
+The experience of playing music, however, extends into the sphere of listening, and when listening to a performance of a piece one has once played, the materiality of the practice may be re-evoked.
 As a musician, I know that this sensation is not limited to pieces once played; many different kinds of music I listen to may conjure up a tangible feeling of having a material relation to the music heard, even evoking muscular reactions as if I was in fact playing.
 In other words, the result of an artistic process such as a concert or a recording, may in some cases carry with it a sense of materiality, but, commonly in such cases it is the listeners material involvement that is represented rather than that of the artistic practice experienced.
 The challenge, and the overarching question for this paper, remains to identify what kind of data that may represent the materiality of the artistic process on the one hand, and work out methods to document it, on the other.

 Documenting music

-Highly generalized, the artistic research process may be said to operate along two equally important and complementary axes.
+Highly generalised, the artistic research process may be said to operate along two equally important and complementary axes.
 One is the actual artistic process and the result, and the other is the collection and preservation of data and the documentation of the result.
 The knowledge and the means for archiving them, however, are still insufficiently explored.
 There have been attempts to come up with general solutions.
-One of the more notable ones is the Research Catalogue,6 an online archive for artistic research and the home for a number of online journals for artistic research such as Journal of Artistic Research (JAR) 7 and the Finnish Ruukko.8 Research Catalogue is an online based computer implementation of the notion of a blank sheet: an attempt to create a transparent platform for sharing artistic research.
-Research Catalogue is described as follows on its website:
+One of the more notable ones is the Research Catalogue (RC), an online archive for artistic research and the home for a number of online journals for artistic research such as Journal of Artistic Research (JAR) and the Finnish Ruukko.
+RC is an online based computer implementation of the notion of a blank sheet: an attempt to create a transparent platform for sharing artistic research.
+It is described as follows on its website: